 I don’t know the reason why two products from the same family – Azure Integration Services – have completely different behaviors while converting XML to JSON, but that is the current reality.
 It is a fact!
-API Management and Logic Apps have different behaviors while applying this conversion, and that is one of the main reasons that I decided to create an Azure Function to convert XML into JSON, to keep the consistency between these two products.
+API Management and Logic Apps behave differently when applying this conversion, and that is one of the main reasons I decided to create an Azure Function to convert XML to JSON to maintain consistency between these two products.

 - It converts the prefixes that in XML are represented by prefix:MyField into prefix$MyField.
-In order words, it replaces the colon character (:) with the dollar character ($).
+In other words, it replaces the colon character (:) with the dollar character ($).

-Let’s take this XML sample in order for you to see the upcome result of that xml-to-json policy:
+Let’s take this XML sample in order for you to see the outcome of that xml-to-json policy:

 <section xmlns="http://www.test.com/events" xmlns:bk="urn:loc.gov:books" xmlns:pi="urn:personalInformation" xmlns:isbn='urn:ISBN:0-999-99999-9'>